egg82/Aquiplicity/README.md

 Aquiplicity helps you combine several images to create the illusion of clones.

 The idea of this program is to do layering much like Photoshop but without all the huge overhead of that type program.
+One drag and drops their images onto the program and the first images should be void of actors for a baseline.

 Aquiplicity will look at each layer for a mathematical change in pixels and if present assume the content of that image should be the dominant